Vungle/iOS-SDK/README.md

 * Ordinal data reporting
 * iOS 11 API for safeAreaLayoutGuide for iPhone X
 * Ability to close Flex-View ads through API or timer
-* iOS 11 API for safeAreaLayoutGuide for iPhone X
 * Bug fixes and performance improvements

 ### 5.3.0